Skip to content

 Communication remains an essential skill sought by employers, regardless of discipline or field of study.
 According to the Conference Board of Canada, the ability to communicate tops the list of essential employability skills that employers require.
 The ability to read carefully, write effectively and think critically provides the foundation to get, keep and progress on a job.

-Graduates are able to find employment in a variety of service industries such as finance, hospitality and health services, as well as in government, not-for-profit organizations, corporate communications, and publishing and digital media.
+Graduates are able to find employment in a variety of service industries such as finance, hospitality and health services, as well as in government, not-for-profit organizations, corporate communications, publishing and digital media.

 Program Availability